Arhopala dodonaea

 Arhopala dodonaea, the pale Himalayan oakblue, (sometimes listed as a synonym of Amblypodia rama) is a small butterfly found in India that belongs to the lycaenids or blues family.

+Description

+Both male and female are blue with a broad border.
+The underside is grey.
+The female forewing termen is markedly crenulate.

 Range

 The butterfly occurs in India (Kumaon) and Pakistan.
 Afghanistan, Northwest Himalaya - Sikkim, Chitral.

 Status

 William Harry Evans reported that the species was common in 1932.